New research and writing telling the stories of women in Ireland's visual culture

 - Social media handles (optional)

-You must add the following documents as attachments to your email:
+You must add the following documents as attachments (either as Word documents or PDFS) to your email:

 Include your full name in the filename of each document.